Carpet has come a long way in the last 10 years.

 As a basic rule, warm colors can add comfort to a room that lacks light, while cool greens and blues can bring a calming ambiance.

 Lighter colors can make a room seem larger, while darker colors can often make it more intimate and cozy.
-Darker colors, berbers, and tweeds also help disguise common soil in high traffic areas.
+Darker colors and accents also help disguise common soil in high traffic areas.

 - NYLON: It is the most versatile of all fibers, providing exceptional softness and excellent flexibility in creating a wide variety of carpet styles.
 Nylon is also the most durable and resilient carpet fiber available.
-Though not inherently stain resistant, most nylon carpets include a stain-resistant carpet treatment like R2X, Scotchgard or Stainmaster.
+Though not inherently stain resistant, most nylon carpets include a stain-resistant carpet treatment like R2X or Scotchgard.
+Also, some nylons are solution dyed, which means the color goes throughout the fiber so it enhances fade and stain resistance.

 - TRIEXTA: Combining the resilience of nylon and the stain resistance of polyester, Triexta provides excellent performance and value.
 It is also exceptionally soft and offers a wide array of styles and design options.

-- POLYESTER (P.E.T.): While not as durable as nylon, polyester offers exceptional color clarity, and it is also naturally stain and fade resistant.
+- POLYESTER: While not quite as durable as nylon, polyester has improved greatly the last few years, offers exceptional color clarity, is naturally stain and fade resistant.
 Polyester carpet offers the best value in floor covering.
+Also, some polyesters are solution dyed, which means the color goes throughout the fiber so it enhances fade and stain resistance.

 - NATURAL FIBERS: Wall-to-wall carpet and area rugs are also available in a variety of natural fibers.
 Wool, sisal, sea grass, and jute are all sourced from renewable resources and provide excellent options in sustainable floor covering.